-The effects of gender issues on the academic performance of learners in primary schools of Gucha district, Nyacheki division, Riontweka zone, Kenya.
+The effects of gender issues on the academic performance of learners in Emining Division, Koibatek District

 2.2 Socio- Economic causes

 The high cost of education air deteriorating economy has reduced the income available in families.
 This makes it difficult for parents to provide education for all their children.
 Therefore, in communities where girl education is not particularly valued, poverty can further aggravate their lack of access to education.
 Parents with scarce resources choose to educate their sons instead of their daughters.
 Due to this, even the enrolment of girls is low in some communities.